-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Any service or material provided by another vision or medical plan or non-contracted provider Not covered under any condition Biofeedback Unless it is medically necessary according to Medicare guidelines and authorized by your plan physician or plan medical director (or designee) or SCAN Health Plan.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Any service or material provided by another vision or medical plan or non-contracted provider Not covered under any condition Biofeedback Unless it is medically necessary according to Medicare guidelines and authorized by your plan physician or plan medical director (or designee) or SCAN Health Plan.
 Complementary Alternative Medicine (CAM) and/or nonconventional medicine.
 Examples include, but are not limited to homeopathy, yoga, polarity, healing touch therapies, and bioelectromagnetics Unless it is medically necessary according to Medicare guidelines and authorized by your plan physician or plan medical director (or designee) or SCAN Health Plan.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical Not covered under any condition
+Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition